Cost of Believing Words Over Evidence

 In Business: The Moving Deadline

-In professional settings, the moving carrot often hides behind opportunity.
+In professional settings, this pattern often hides behind opportunity.

-The promotion that’s “almost there” for eighteen months.
+The promotion that’s been “almost there” for over a year.

 When you continue to show up, deliver, and wait without real progress, you teach others something: